dmbil15/learn-git/README.md

 # Learning

-This repo is for learning purposes, I'm going explore Git basics
+This repo is for learning purposes, I'm going explore Git basics...